Glynco, Georgia

 Glynco is an area in Glynn County, Georgia located on the northwestern edge of Brunswick, Georgia.
 Glynco is a portmanteau of the words "Glynn County".

 History

-In 1942, the Naval Air Station Glynco was established on the area now known as Glynco.
-After the area was no longer used for the Naval Air station (1974), 2003 acres of the land (including the runway) was used for the Brunswick Golden Isles Airport and 1500 acre of it for the headquarters of Federal Law Enforcement Training Center (FLETC).
+In 1942, Naval Air Station Glynco was established in what is now Glynco.
+When the air station was closed in 1974, 2003 acres of the land (including its runway) was used for the Brunswick Golden Isles Airport and 1500 acre of it for the headquarters of the Federal Law Enforcement Training Center (FLETC).
 FLETC has its own United States Postal Service ZIP code, 31524.
 The US Census lists Glynn County, Georgia as having 85,219 residents.